 “In the decade following the Civil War, people of all creeds and colors were part of the West.”
-Thus began the opening narration of The Outcasts, a groundbreaking Western series that still raises eyebrows nearly half a century after its debut.
+Thus began the opening narration of The Outcasts, a groundbreaking Western series that still raises eyebrows more than half a century after its debut.

 Don Murray stars as Earl Corey, a former Confederate soldier – and slave owner – from a once-wealthy, now-destitute Virginia family.
 Otis Young is his reluctant partner Jemal David, an educated former slave.
 Together, the two men navigate the West, and their own prejudices, as bounty hunters.

 Created by Ben Brady and Leon Tokatyan, The Outcasts is unlike any other TV Western of its era.
 The depiction of the casual racism of the post-bellum West is clear commentary on the racial inequities of the 1960s.
 But the series was neither a heavy-handed parable nor a light buddy comedy.
 Over 26 episodes, Corey and Jamal’s relationship evolves from contempt to tolerance to cautious trust.
 Think The Defiant Ones meets Butch Cassidy And The Sundance Kid, with a dash of Spaghetti Western flavor.
 So saddle up and enjoy some surprising facts about this never-on DVD gem.